UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Linux/1-Ansible/First-15/Enumeration/README.md

 * Services: Prints services that execute a binary or script.
 * Sudoers: Print dangerous sudo configurations.
 * Users-Info: Prints users and group information of the system.
+## Authorized Keys
+This playbook prints the locations authorized key files can be located, and enumerates the common locations, and those keys located in a user's home directory.
+We should make the playbook more dynamic extracting locations from the `sshd_conf` file and `sshd_conf.d` directory.

 ## Cron
 This playbook enumerates through the `/etc/cron.d`, `/etc/crontab` and `/var/spool/cron/crontab` directories and files to gather all of the cronjobs that have been scheduled.
 This need to be expanded to work on systems tha place user-generated crontab files in locations other than the `/vat/spool/cron` directory.